TampaDevs/mentorship.tampa.dev/README.md

 - [Prisma Documentation](https://prisma.io/docs)

 For any questions or to get involved with Tampa Devs, please visit our website or contact us directly through the platform.

+## Internal Documentation

+For detailed information on the platform's architecture, data models, and business logic, refer to the internal documentation files:
+- [Product Overview](./PRODUCT.md): Detailed description of the platform's features, user roles, and technical requirements.
+- [Prisma Database Schema](./prisma/README.md): Comprehensive guide to the database schema, models, and relationships.

 ---
 Ready to start mentoring or being mentored?
 Sign up today and begin your journey towards personal and professional growth with Tampa Devs!